DEN6416C – Basic Sciences Review (2)

 This course will provide student experience in an integrated service-learning framework.
 Students will be expected to demonstrate the ability to: work with an interdisciplinary team, communicate effectively, understand social and cultural factors that influence patients, recognize ethical dilemmas one faces as a dental health professional, and work effectively within community service organizations.

 DEN7017 – Professionalism In Patient Care and Practice Management III (0.5)

 This course introduces student dentists to basic concepts of clinical patient care.
 This includes didactic material, clinical rotations, and integration into the UFCD Philosophy of Patient Care and the mechanics of patient management.
 Successful completion is required before advancement in the patient care portion of the program.
 The goal of the course is to assist in the transition from the didactic and preclinical portion of the curriculum with the ultimate goal of developing competent dentists.
 Competent dentists demonstrate appropriate patient management skills, professionalism, and integrity in the delivery of dental care, and critical thinking necessary for life-long learning.

 DEN7433 – Evidence-based Endodontics (1)

 This course brings together the knowledge gained from previous endodontic courses.
-This will broaden the ability to analyze diagnostic data, identify and plan a broad scope of endodontic treatment and to relate this treatment to other disciplines utilizing an evidence-based approach utilizing critical thinking to facilitate clinical decision making.
+This will broaden the ability to analyze diagnostic data, identify and plan a broad scope of endodontic treatment, and relate this treatment to other disciplines by utilizing an evidence-based approach using critical thinking to facilitate clinical decision-making.

 DEN7443L – Hospital Dentistry (1 for those on rotation)